An Earth-Centered System?

 Galileo and His Observations

 Galileo was one of the first and most important observers of the Sun.
-Why do you think these observations were important to Galileo and to the people of his time?
-If you have trouble with some of the questions, try exploring the Galileo sites.
+Do you think these observations were important to Galileo and to the people of his time?
+Take the quiz and find out!

 Galileo Quiz